 2. Select the “Devices” button at the top-right of the screen.

-3. Choose the “More” option (three vertical dots) on the top right of the Devices screen.
+3. Select the “More” choice (3 upright dots) on the leading request on the Devices screen.

 4. Tap “Settings.”

 5. Go to the “Connected devices” option in your Google Home app.
-From here, you can pair your home with any number of different devices, such as pairing a phone for hands-free calling or sending a text through Google Home.
+From here, you can pair your home with various devices, such as pairing a phone for hands-free calling or sending a text through Google Home.

 Your Bluetooth speaker should show up in the results if it’s on and available.
 If it isn’t, take a moment to make sure your speaker is going through pairing mode for the other devices you want to link with it.
 If you’re unfamiliar with how this works, please refer to your user manual for more information.